Julius Maada Bio: Personal life

-Maada Bio is an ethnic Sherbro and a practicing Roman Catholic Christian.
-Bio's wife, Fatima Bio, is a practising Muslim and a Gambian-Sierra Leonean national, though she grew up in Kono District in Sierra Leone; her mother was born in Kono District, Sierra Leone, and her father is a Gambian native.
+Maada Bio is an ethnic Sherbro and a practicing Roman Catholic.
+Bio's wife, Fatima, a Nollywood actress, is a practising Muslim and a Gambian-Sierra Leonean national, though she grew up in Kono District in Sierra Leone; her mother was born in Kono District, Sierra Leone, and her father is a Gambian native.
 Bio and Fatima were married in 2013 in London in an interfaith wedding ceremony that was held in a church with later mosque prayer services in London.
 The couple have one child together that was born in London.
 Bio has three other children from a previous marriage, all born in the United States.
+The couple met in 2012 when Maada Bio was fundraising among the Sierra Leone diaspora in London.

+After Maada Bio became president, his family has purchased luxury real estate.
+His wife, Fatima, bought two villas, an apartment building, and a flat in Gambia.
+Fatima's mother was listed as the owner of a $0.5 million luxury villa, while her two brothers also registered properties and embarked on construction projects.
+Fatima's relatives spent over $2.1 million on at least 10 properties.

+As of 2024 Agnes Bio, one of Bio's daughters from his first marriage, was in a relationship with Jos Leijdekkers, a fugitive Dutch criminal who was sentenced in absentia to 24 years in prison for drug trafficking, armed robbery, and ordering a contract killing.
+In 2025 they had a child together.